ZuinigeRijder/hyundai_kia_connect_monitor/README.md

-Automatic trip administration tools for Hyundai Bluelink or Kia UVO Connect users.
-Determining afterwards your private and/or business trips and information about those trips and usage of the car.

-**Table of Contents**

-[TOCM]

-[TOC]

 # hyundai_kia_connect_monitor
 Automatic trip administration tools for Hyundai Bluelink or Kia UVO Connect users.
 Determining afterwards your private and/or business trips and information about those trips and usage of the car.